 Uncover radiant skin for pennies.

 Reveal your stunning complexion with a two-ingredient face mask.
 Mix one teaspoon of cornstarch with one egg white and beat until thickened.
 Rub the concoction onto your face and let it sit for 15 minutes, then rinse it off.
 Cornstarch will draw oils and dirt out of pores while the astringent egg white will shrink them for beautiful skin.
+(Click through to our sister publication to see how a sprinkle of cornstarch can outsmart itchy armpits.)

 Ward off blisters from new shoes.